niboXR/OpenInteractiveLabs/README.md

-These are the files for my first game project.
+This repository has the code used to render my gave dev website.

 Here is a breakdown of what each folder contains: